Q: What is acupuncture?

 Chinese Medicine treats the individuals and their own unique pattern of imbalance, rather than applying a standard treatment for their condition.
 This equates to minimal side effects and more targeted results, and can be particularly helpful when standard approaches have failed to deliver sufficient results.

-Chinese medicine is safe, effective and sustainable, with minimal processing and waste.
-Chinese herbs are natural ingredients (often food items) and cause fewer side effects.
-Most of the herbal formulas have been proven over thousands of years of clinical use.
+Chinese medicine is generally considered to be safe but occasionally (as with all health treatments) may be associated with possible adverse reactions in individual cases.
+Chinese herbs are natural ingredients (often food items) , with minimal processing and and cause few side effects.
+Although most of the herbal formulas have been proven over thousands of years of clinical use, they should only be prescribed by registered Chinese Medicine practitioner.

 Q: Can I have acupuncture if I am scared of needle?